 Solvency II purposes: IFRS reporting purposes: The company records receivables at their fair value, net of any amounts deemed as doubtful debts.
 There is no valuation difference between Solvency II and IFRS basis.
-However, some of these receivables are presented differently under IFRS rules for 2023.

 Note 13: Reinsurance receivables

 Reinsurance receivables include the money that reinsurers are still due to pay us and the money we're due to receive from multinational pooling (MNP) arrangements.